Into the Breach

 “That said, I wouldn't mind buying DLC for this game if they do plan to release some in the future since that would actually be additional content instead of 'you have to pay for content that we already developed for on release but we want more money so here's a scummy cash grab excuse.'”

 Character development in this game is largely minimal, with many reviewers noting a lack of story progression and depth.
-While there are RPG-like elements and varied mech squads that enhance replayability, the focus remains on gameplay mechanics rather than character growth or narrative.
-Players seeking rich character arcs may find this aspect disappointing.
+While there are RPG-like elements and varied mech squads that enhance replayability, the focus remains primarily on gameplay mechanics rather than character growth or narrative.
+Overall, players seeking rich character development may find this aspect disappointing.

 “With the added bonus of RPG-like character development and a varied set of alternative mech squads, this addictive rogue-lite puzzle game offers a high degree of replayability.”